 UCC (Uniform Commercial Code) filing is usually a part of title clearing.
-This is a process in which the lender files a security interest against the property to protect its investment.
+This is a process in which the lender files a security interest against the property’s title insurance to protect its investment.
 The cost for this service is about $50.

 As a seller, you should do due diligence and check with your county for a transfer tax estimate.
-Transfer taxes are a fee charged by the government for the sale of a property.
+Transfer taxes are a fee the government charges to sell a property.
 The tax is based on the purchase price or assessed value, whichever is greater.
-To estimate transfer taxes, multiply the purchase price by .005 (or 0.005).
+To estimate transfer property taxes due, multiply the purchase price by .005 (or 0.005).
 The party responsible for paying transfer taxes will differ from state to state.
-Some states it is the seller, some the buyer, and some it is a combination of both.
+In some states, it is the seller; in some, the buyer, and in some, it is a combination of both.
 Find out more about tax on commercial real estate sales.

-The purpose of an ALTA Survey is to identify any physical encroachments on the property.
+An ALTA Survey, which stands for American Land Title Association, aims to identify any physical encroachments on the property.
 This is a detailed survey that goes beyond the boundaries of the property.
 ALTA surveys provide a detailed, thorough overview of a property, ensuring buyers, lenders, and title insurance companies have all the necessary information to proceed confidently in real estate transactions.
 The cost for an ALTA Survey ranges from $500 to $2000.
 Most lenders will require an ALTA survey if the property does not have a current survey.

 Some closing costs paid by the buyer

-The buyer also is responsible for a number of fees, some of which are:
+The buyer also is responsible for several legal fees, some of which are:

 – Credit report fee